-Breaking a lease in
+Breaking a lease in Texas

 is only legally protected if you’re starting active military service, you or your child are the victims of sexual assault or stalking, the rental unit is unsafe and unfit for habitation, or your landlord harasses you or violates your privacy rights.
+A lease or rental agreement is a legally binding contract.
+For the most part, once you sign it, you’re obligated to abide by its terms and pay all required charges until the end of the lease term.

 That said, we all know that life can be unpredictable, and situations change rapidly.
 Whether it's because you lost your job and can’t afford the rent, or you were offered an opportunity in another town and need to move, there may come a time when you find yourself needing to get out of a lease early.

 When that happens, you might start feeling a little trapped.
-Don’t panic—getting out of a lease in Texas might seem impossible, but you have options
+Don’t panic—getting out of a lease in Texas might seem impossible, but you have options.

-To help you navigate the treacherous waters of early lease termination, your pal
+To help you navigate the treacherous waters of early lease termination, your pal Jerry

-—the automated
+—the automated car

-,
+, home

-, and
+, and renters insurance

-broker and policy comparison
+broker and policy comparison super app

-—has put together this survivor’s guide to breaking a lease in Texas
+—has put together this survivor’s guide to breaking a lease in Texas.
+RECOMMENDEDNo spam or unwanted phone calls · No long forms

 For the most part, the law does not protect your right to break a lease early.
 If you signed the agreement—except for certain special circumstances—you’ll be expected to carry out the initial term of the lease.